Homemade Caramel Sauce Recipe

 It is delicious everywhere.
 It’s vegan, so I really mean everywhere.
 Over ice cream, pound cake, bread puddings, pies etc… You will love the silky texture, deep color and rich flavor of caramel sauce.
 At a very low labor cost, you add a wonderful garnish.
 You will also greatly impress your guests.
 That unpretentious little squiggle looks so professional!

-My Caramel Sauce is another glowing example of a treat known as dairy that doesn’t in the least suffer from a dairy-free adaptation, au contraire!
-(Go ahead and multiply the recipe if you would like—it keeps very well.)
-This caramel sauce is delicious over ice cream, pound cake, bread puddings, etc…
+This is another glowing example of a treat known as dairy that doesn’t in the least suffer from a dairy-free adaptation, au contraire!
+Gluten-free too, without even trying!

 - 1 tablespoon vanilla extract

 - 1 teaspoon salt

 - 1 cup Sucanat or light brown sugar

 In a small saucepan, with the flame off, whisk the tapioca, rum, vanilla and salt, until the mixture is completely smooth.

 Turn on the flame, Add the coconut cream and sugar, and bring to a boil, stirring.

 As soon as it comes to a boil, stop stirring and reduce the flame to medium low.
 Cook until thick and a deep amber color, about 5 minutes.
 Let the mixture cool.